sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Improve global application availability and performance using the AWS global network

 ## Amazon Route 53 Overview
-- Route53 is a Managed DNS (Domain Name System)
+- Route53 is a **Managed DNS** (Domain Name System)

-- It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating human readable names, such as www.example.com, into the numeric IP addresses, such as 192.0.2.1, that computers use to connect to each other.
-Amazon Route 53 is fully compliant with IPv6 as well.
+- It is designed to give developers and businesses an extremely reliable and cost-effective way to **route end users to web/mobile applications** by *translating human readable names, such as www.example.com, into the numeric IP addresses, such as 192.0.2.1*, that computers use to connect to each other.

+- Amazon Route 53 is fully compliant with IPv6 as well.
+- You can register new domain names directly in Route 53
-- Amazon Route 53 can be used to configure DNS health checks to route traffic to healthy endpoints or to independently monitor the health of your application and its endpoints.
+- Amazon Route 53 can be used to **configure DNS health checks** to **route traffic to healthy endpoints** or to *independently monitor the health of your application and its endpoints.*

 - DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.
 - In AWS, the most common records are: